microsoft/vsts-agent-docker/README.md

 ## Derived Images

+### `standard` images
+These derived images include a set of standard capabilities that enable many of the built-in VSTS build and release tasks.
+For instance, the Ubuntu-based standard images include:

+- Basic command-line utilities (curl, ftp, etc.)
+- Essential build tools (gcc, make, etc.)
+- Oracle JDK 6, 7 (default on 14.04) and 8 (default on 16.04)
+- Java tools (ant, gradle, maven)
+- Python and Python 3
+- Node.js (latest stable version)
+- .NET Core SDK

+The standard images are updated periodically with newer versions of the above tools.
+If you want to lock down to specific versions, you can reference a specific build of a standard image.

+For more details on the Ubuntu-based standard images, see [this](https://github.com/Microsoft/vsts-agent-docker/tree/master/ubuntu/derived/standard) page.

 ### `docker` images
 These derived images include a version of the Docker CLI and a recent version of the Docker Compose CLI (currently 1.8.0).
 This image cannot run most of the built-in VSTS build or release tasks but it can run tasks that invoke arbitrary Docker workloads.